temmy669/temmy669/README.md

   - Led a team to design and implement the MedNexus Hospital Management System, optimizing task performance.
   - Managed the project using GitHub Kanban, Asana, ClickUp, and conducted weekly standups.
   - Developed authentication and registration endpoints, integrated with a MySQL database.

-- **HNG Internship**: Backend Developer Intern
-  - Created a user authentication and organization management system with JWT-based access control.
-  - Developed secure and efficient CRUD operations with PostgreSQL.
-  - Contributed to API documentation using OpenAPI standards on SwaggerHub.

 ---